Olive Garden Alfredo Sauce

 Olive Garden Alfredo Dipping Sauce for Breadsticks

-Did you know this is the same sauce that is used as an appetizer?
-I am sure you have seen on the menu where you can order the Alfredo dipping sauce, this is the same sauce used in the Alfredo Dipping Sauce.
+Did you know this is the same sauce used as an appetizer?
+I am sure you have seen on the menu where you can order the Alfredo dipping sauce; this is the same sauce used in the Alfredo Dipping Sauce.
 So you don’t need to place the dipping sauce order anymore!
 You now know how to make the special sauce!

-• Is this sauce better than Olive Garden Alfredo Sauce? – A lot of people who have tried this pasta sauce think so, just check out the comments.
+• Is this sauce better than Olive Garden Alfredo Sauce?
+Many people who have tried this pasta sauce think so; check out the comments.

-• What type of pasta should I use for alfredo? – Use your favorite pasta.
-Fettuccine is what is most often used, but you can use anything you have on hand.
+• What type of pasta should I use for alfredo?
+Use your favorite pasta.
+Fettuccine is most often used, but you can use anything you have on hand.

-I recommend reheating the sauce in a small saucepan over low temperature, when the sauce melts due to the heat, you may need to add a tablespoon or two of heavy cream to thin out the sauce.
+I recommend reheating the sauce in a small saucepan over low heat.
+When the sauce melts due to the heat, you may need to add a tablespoon or two of heavy cream to thin it out.
 I typically make fresh pasta the second time I serve the sauce.

 A plate of pasta with homemade Olive Darden Alfredo Sauce